godzie44/yii2-image-upload-helper-behavior/README.md

 * **crop**      crop image, params [int width, int height,int offset_x,int offset_y].
 * **rotate**    rotate image, params [int degrees].

-You can use this modificators in any number and combinations.
+You can use this modifiers in any number and combinations.

 Simple example of usage (user profile with avatar)
 ----------